If you have a child who has asthma, there's a lot you can do to help keep the asthma under control. Here are five suggestions.

 1. Keep an asthma diary

 Your child's doctor can't improve a treatment plan unless you and the doctor know how it's working.
 This is why it's helpful to keep an asthma diary.
 Use a notebook to write about how your child feels.
 Write notes on the days when your child is sick.
 Be sure to write the date and your child's symptoms, such as wheezing and coughing.
 Record quality-of-life problems, such as reduced activity and trouble sleeping through the night because of coughing or difficulty breathing.
 If your child takes rescue medicine during an asthma attack, record when and how often your child needed the medicine and the peak flow readings before and after the medicine.
 If your child takes medicines regularly, record the dosages.
 Some parents find it useful to have a comments section for each day.
-This way, they can write notes about triggers (things that can start asthma problems, such as pollen or dust) and side effects.
+This way, they can write notes about triggers (things that can start asthma problems, such as pollen or dust) and side effects from medications, such as sleepiness or jitteriness.
 Do you need to keep a daily record when things are calm?
 That's up to you.
 A good rule to follow is: If you notice symptoms, write them down.

 2. Use a peak-flow meter

 A peak-flow meter measures the flow of air out of the lungs.
 It is used to measure the maximum flow of air as the child forcefully exhales.
 It can help you judge the health of your child's lungs.
 Your doctor or pharmacist can teach you how to use the peak-flow meter.
 Record your child's personal best reading.
 You should ask the doctor at what peak flow number you should give your child rescue medications, and at what number you should bring the child in to be seen.

 3. Talk with your doctor